Ahmad-A0/Edulink-API/readme.md

 Here we:

 - query for all homework.
-- select the currently active homework.
+- select only the currently active homeworks.
-- select the first homework returned.
+- sort the homeworks by due-date and find the one due soonest.
 - print some of the homework's data.

 ```javascript